 Shimaoka Tatsuzo 島岡達三 1919-2007

-Shimaoka Tatsuzo (1919-2007) was a Japanese master potter who was officially designated an Living National Treasure for his innovations in ceramic techniques in 1966.
-He was a pupil and close associate of Hamada Shoju, one of the founders with Yanagi Soetsu and Bernard Leach of the Japanese Mingei (Folk Craft) movement.
+Born in Tokyo in 1919, Shimaoka Tatsuzo (1919-2007) was a Japanese potter who was officially designated an Living National Treasure for his developments in new ceramic techniques in 1966.
+He was a pupil and close associate of Hamada Shoji, one of the founders with Yanagi Soetsu and Bernard Leach of the Japanese Mingei (Folk Craft) movement.
 He lived and worked in the pottery village of Mashiko where his kiln was next door to that of Hamada.
 In later life he travelled widely in foreign countries visiting Britain on a number of occasions.
 Consequently, there are fine examples of his pots in the British Museum and the Victoria and Albert Museum, the Metropolitan Museum of Art (NYC), and more.

-Born in Tokyo, Shimaoka was the son of a braid and cord maker.
-After a trip to the Kyoto Folk Craft Museum, he was inspired to pursue pottery at the Tokyo Institute of Technology.
+Shimaoka was the son of a braid and cord maker.
+After a trip to the Kyoto Folk Craft Museum (Mingeikan) in the 1930's, he was inspired to pursue pottery at the Tokyo Institute of Technology.
 He was a pupil of the Mingei master Hamada Shoji, and a close associate of Yanagi Soetsu, both of whom introduced him to the techniques and traditions of Japanese pottery.
 He was also affiliated with Bernard Leach, after having travelled to Britain on multiple occasions; Shimaoka’s influence on the international folk craft movement is palpable.

 Shimaoka was also influenced by Western developments in Modern art aesthetics.
-He was inspired by the compositions of Henri Matisse, whose graphic abstract patterning can be seen on the surfaces of Shimaoka’s surface designs.
-Shimaoka was designated the title of Living National Treasure in 1966 for his innovation within Mingei and the Mashiko pottery scene.
+Occasionally, he was inspired by the compositions of Henri Matisse, whose graphic abstract patterning can be seen on the surfaces of Shimaoka’s surface designs.
+Shimaoka was designated the title of Living National Treasure in 1966 for his innovation within the Tokyo, Mingei and the Mashiko pottery scene.